dictation-toolbox/natlink/NatlinkSource/readme.md

 Currently only tested on windows
 - Visual Studio 2019 only.

-- Install python 3.8 **32  bit build** on your computer, **for all users**.  it is a good idea to install it at c:\python38-32 rather than in c:\Program files (x86)\ to reduce the directory navigation requirements.
+- Install python 3.8 **32  bit build** on your computer.  it is a good idea to install it at c:\python38-32 rather than in c:\Program files (x86)\ to reduce the directory navigation requirements.
+If you install just for yourself rather than all users you will get a very long path like ```c:\users\dougr\appdata\local\programs\python\python38-32```.

-   Be sure the C:\Python38-32 and C:\Python38-32\Scripts
-   are in your system path - either with the correct options at install time or edit the system path yourself.
+   Be sure the location where you installed python (i.e. C:\Python38-32)  and the scripts directory (i.e. "C:\Python38-32\Scripts") are in your system path - either with the correct options at install time or edit the system path yourself.

 - upgrade pip right away as  a good practice
 - `pip install --upgrade pip`

-Currently there are no package prequisites for building natlink.
+If you did not install Python for all users, and pip is not available, rerun the installer and you will have an option to add pip.

 Clone the natlink project with git to your computer if you haven't already.

 The visual studio solution project file natlink.vxproj.